Bearle/django-scatter-auth/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Django-Web3-Auth could always use more documentation, whether as part of the
+Django-scatter-auth could always use more documentation, whether as part of the
-official Django-Web3-Auth docs, in docstrings, or even on the web in blog posts,
+official Django-scatter-auth docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/Bearle/django-web3-auth/issues.
+The best way to send feedback is to file an issue at https://github.com/Bearle/django-scatter-auth/issues.

 If you are proposing a feature: